Do you want to add instructional text to a form on your WordPress website?

 2. Field Descriptions

-Another way to add instructional text to your form is by using the field descriptions themselves.
+Another way to add instructional text to your form is by using the field descriptions.
 Most fields in WPForms allow you to write out a small text description, which is displayed with the given field.

-To add a description to any field, first insert the field into your form and then click on it to open its Field Options.
+To add a description to any form field, first, insert the text field into your form and then click on it to open its Field Options.
 Now, in the General tab of the Field Options, you can enter your instructions in the Description text box.

 So, we’re adding instructional text to the Email field by clicking on the General tab and writing instructions in the Description box.